sasagawa888/eisl/documents/COMPILER.md

 ```lisp
 (format stream string)
 ```
-It has its own behavior when there are two single quotes in a string.
+has extended behavior when there are two single quotes in a string.
-Ignores special character controls such as ~% for strings between consecutive single quotes.
+Special character controls such as ~% between consecutive single quotes are ignored.
 Also, two consecutive single quotes are converted to one double quote.
-This is necessary because it converts Lisp code to C code, pools it in a string stream, and finally outputs it to a file.
+This is useful for converting Lisp code to C code by pooling into a string stream and outputting to a file.

 ```
 > (format (standard-output) "''hello~% world~A ''")